Residence Life Snapshot

-Students may not return to campus before published move-in dates in August or January without permission of the Office of Residence Life.
+Students may not return to campus before published move-in dates in August or January without permission of the Office of Residence Life & Student Activities - Student Affairs.
 Students who arrive early without permission will not be issued a key, will not be given access to the room, and will be asked to vacate the premises by University officials.
 Students and their families are expected to plan work schedules, vacations, etc., around the University move-in dates and times.

 Students are required to vacate their rooms within 24 hours after their last final exam or by the time residence halls close.
 Failure to leave within this timeframe will result in disciplinary action, fines and being asked to vacate the premises by University officials.
 Travel plans should be made well in advance.
 Exceptions will not be made because of poor planning.